 While the app itself is safe, it's important to note that you might run into dangerous or misleading content on public Discord servers just like all online services.
 Luckily, most servers have an active moderation team to combat this issue and immediately delete harmful content.

-Similar to most other Windows issues, there can be multiple causes for Discord to not open on your computer.
+Similar to most other Windows 10 issues, there can be multiple causes for Discord stuck on Windows 10 screen or Discord not opening on your computer.
 While not all causes are known, some people were able to pinpoint a couple that may help you diagnose where the issue is coming from.
+Here are some Discord not opening reasons:

 - Discord is blocked by another program.
 The most common scenario is a different application blocking Discord from launching properly.
 The best example of this is antivirus applications.